Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 Christians living under a pagan and authoritarian regime.
 The Roman Empire

-was Caesar, a man so depraved that even by Roman standards he was beyond
+WAS CAESAR, a man so depraved that even by Roman history and standards he

 Among other things, Nero